mstksg/phys108L/src/lab09.md

 trace is the voltage over the capacitor, which is proportional to the charge on the capacitor by $Q = C V$.

-The x axis here is time, and each little "square" is a duration of $40
+The x axis here is time, and each "square" on the grid is a duration of $40
 \mathrm{\mu s}$ across.

 > **QUESTION 2.1**: Look at the blue trace.
 The charge happens first, and then